FormidableLabs/react-native-zephyr/docs/quick-start.md

 ## Step 1: Install `react-native-style-buddy`

-Start by installing the Style Buddy library:
+In your React Native (or Expo) project, install the Style Buddy library:

 ```shell
 yarn add react-native-style-buddy